KQM-git/TCL/evidence/characters/electro/lisa.md

 In knowing how C1 actually works, Lisa, when she is on-field, can effectively run much less Energy Recharge on her artifacts and still recharge her Elemental Burst off cooldown given enough enemies and how they are grouped.

-## Violent Arc's Hold Variant has a Cylindrical Hitbox
+## Violet Arc's Hold Variant has a Cylindrical Hitbox

 **By:** ArchedNosi\#1484
 **Added**: 4/18/2021